Update WordPress theme for licensed content

 Code samples

 The code samples in this section show how to implement changes to your theme.
-Test all code in a staging environment prior to adding to your site.
-You may nee to adjust the code samples based on your theme.
+Test code in a staging environment before adding it to your site.

 Code for surfacing author and publisher information